-Freeze the boundary of the BDC
+Freeze the Boundary of this Container

 This option prevents changes that modify the boundary of a BDC.
 The boundary